 - Line 22 (Reserved) For taxable years beginning after December 31, 2020, the tuition and fees deduction was repealed. - Line 24 Other Adjustments - b.
-Deductible expenses related to income reported on line 8k from the rental of personal property engaged in for profit - Generally, California law conforms with federal law and no adjustment is needed.
+Deductible expenses related to income reported on line 8I from the rental of personal property engaged in for profit Generally, California law conforms with federal law and no adjustment is needed.
 However, if differences exist, enter the difference between the federal and California amount in column B or column C. - c.
-Nontaxable amount of the value of Olympic and Paralympic medals and USOC prize money reported on line 81 - Federal law allows an exclusion from gross income for the value of any medal awarded or prize money received from the U.S. Olympic Committee on account of competition in the Olympic Games or Paralympic Games.
+Nontaxable amount of the value of Olympic and Paralympic medals and USOC prize money reported on line 8m Federal law allows an exclusion from gross income for the value of any medal awarded or prize money received from the U.S. Olympic Committee on account of competition in the Olympic Games or Paralympic Games.
 The exclusion does not apply to a taxpayer for any year in which the taxpayer's adjusted gross income exceeds \$1 million, or half of that amount in the case of a married individual filing a separate return.
 California does not conform.
 If you deducted the amount for federal purposes, enter that amount in column B. - d.
 Reforestation amortization and expenses California law allows a deduction for reforestation amortization and expenses with respect to qualified timber property located in California.
-Enter the amount from column A that is for non-California qualified timber property in column B.
+Enter the amount from column A that is for non-California qualified timber property in column B. - f.

-- f.
 Contributions to IRC Section 501(c)(18)(D) pension plans If the contribution amount for California is different than the federal amount, you will need to make an adjustment in column B or column C. For more information, get FTB Pub.
 1005. - g.
 Contributions by certain chaplains to IRC Section 403(b) plans If the contribution amount for California is different than the federal amount, you will need to make an adjustment in column B or column C. For more information, get FTB Pub.
 1005. - i.
 Attorney fees and court costs you paid in connection with an award from the IRS for information you provided that helped the IRS detect tax law violations California does not conform to federal law regarding the deduction of these attorney fees and court costs.
 Enter the amount from column A in column B. - j.
-Housing deduction from federal Form 2555 If you claimed the foreign housing deduction for federal purposes, enter the amount from column A in column B. - k.
-Excess deductions of IRC Section 67(e) expenses from federal Schedule K-1 (Form 1041) If you claimed the excess deduction for federal purposes, enter the amount from column A in column B. For California purposes, this amount is claimed as a miscellaneous itemized deduction.
-For more information, see instructions in Part II for line 21.
+Housing deduction from federal Form 2555 If you claimed the foreign housing deduction for federal purposes, enter the amount from column A in column B.